brandon-w1205/That-Little-Piggy/README.md

 ## Future Plans as of 08/26/2022

-I plan to add sound effects as they are an integral part of game design.
+Initially, I need to lessen the strain of the picture loading times as the game has a current issue of slowing down in certain circumstances.
+Also, I plan to add sound effects and more animations as they are an integral part of game design.
 Furthermore, I hope to find new techniques for creating AI mechanics so that I can further optimize my code and not rely on interval timings.

 ## Credits/Sources